 3. Best dedicated CCD and CMOS cameras for astrophotography

-Dedicated astronomy cameras (CCD and CMOS cameras) are specialist astrophotography cameras for use with telescopes only.
+Dedicated astronomy cameras (CCD and CMOS cameras) are specialist astrophotography cameras for use with telescopes.

 ZWO ASI1600MM Pro – best dedicated camera for deep sky imaging

-The ZWO ASI1600MM Pro monochrome CMOS camera is the most popularly used dedicated astronomy camera for deep sky images of the Astronomy Photographer of the Year contest:
+Our findings show that the ZWO ASI1600MM Pro monochrome CMOS camera is the most popularly used dedicated astronomy camera for deep sky images:

 It is ideal for photographing deep space objects like galaxies and nebulae but needs to be used with other equipment and is for advanced astronomy imagers.